What’s Your Type, Huh?

 Did I mention no credit card required to sign up?
 Yup, that’s true.

-How to create such a newsletter?
+How to create such a newsletter

 You should read a lot or watch interesting videos online.
 Then judge if this is something not many people are aware of.
 After this you evaluate if this will resonate with your audience.
 If yes, then write a short snippet about it and put it with the link.

 You can contact brands to promote their product but be honest & careful with this approach.
 Don’t promote something you haven’t tried well.
-People have a sensitive bullshit sensor and they will sense if you try to ‘sell’ them.
+People have a sensitive BS sensor and they will sense if you try to ‘sell’ them.

 What type of business is this best suited for?